Review by Ian Keogh

 Neary’s art is variable.
 On some pages he really pushes the boat out.
 There’s a mood and atmosphere to them, and he’s almost channelling Jim Steranko, while others are the minimum needed to tell the story.
 One aspect that’s ahead of the times is the colouring.
 Bernie Jaye uses subtle and pallid shades, at times giving the pages a washed out look, as if being viewed through bright light.
 At first it’s strange, but it’s coherent and works its spell, and improves as the book continues.

 The scope of what’s going on is immense, and it’s revealed in slow drips, so keeping the interest up.
 It’s a widescreen plot, and the pacing excellent.
 People who’ve read enough S.H.I.E.L.D. stories to be familiar with the technology they employ will be a few steps ahead in figuring out part of the mystery.
 Everyone else will be dragged along to a revelation at the midway point as Harras switches between Fury’s activities and those who’re now running his organisation, along with dropping in on the people pulling their strings.
 The ending is downbeat, and doesn’t make much sense in an era when S.H.I.E.L.D. is a long-running TV show, but when this was originally published they were a background presence at Marvel, revived every few years for series that never had legs.
-Nick Fury vs S.H.I.E.L.D. prompted another, Nick Fury Agent of S.H.I.E.L.D., now collected over two volumes.
+Nick Fury vs S.H.I.E.L.D. prompted another, Nick Fury Agent of S.H.I.E.L.D., now collected over three volumes.